Krisztina-sketch/portuguese-vocabulary-trainer/README.md

 7. Click **Save**.
 8. After a few moments, the live website becomes available through the GitHub Pages link.

 ## Credits

 ### Content

-- Portuguese vocabulary was created for educational purposes.
+- Portuguese vocabulary and all written content were created by the developer for educational purposes.
-- Information included in the project was written by the developer.

 ### Media

+- All screenshots were created by the developer.
 - No external images were used in this project.

 ### Code